 Prior to the COVID-19 pandemic, the blood supply was fragile due to historical trends and challenges, such as difficulties with blood donor recruitment, changing medical practices, reduced blood utilization, costs associated with implementing new safety measures, and consolidation throughout the health care system.
 COVID-19 has exacerbated some of the existing challenges and has reinforced the need for the nation to invest in the security of the blood supply chain.
-AABB and the American Red Cross commend HHS for its work in making recommendations to Congress to support the adequacy of the blood supply and believes that a comprehensive data system is an important step in ensuring the endurance of this critical public health resource.
+AABB and the American Red Cross look forward to additional engagement to support the adequacy of the blood supply during public health emergencies and believes that a comprehensive data system is an important step in ensuring the endurance of this critical public health resource.